Exploring Cebu, The Queen City of South

 Where actually is Oslob?

-It is located in the southern part of Cebu, It may take you 3 hours or more to go here via car.
+Located in the southern part of Cebu, It may take you 3 hours or more to go here via car.
+Do you love diving? then I have a perfect match for you.
+Visit this Top 10 Best Dive Sites in the world.

-Kawasan Falls was our next destination after Oslob, it’s about an hour drive located at Badian.
+Kawasan Falls was our next destination after Oslob, it’s about an hour drive at Badian.

-After arriving at the entrance vehicles are not permitted to continue the road so people are obliged to walk for around 1,5 km from then on you will see this fantastic cascade.
+After arriving at the entrance vehicles are not permitted to continue the road so people needs to walk for around 1,5 km from then on you will see this fantastic cascade.

 Cottages are rentable from 500 pesos to 2,500 pesos depending on location plus raft rent of 300 pesos.